 3.38.
-In view of recent re-evaluations of the health risk from radon by ICRP and UNSCEAR [4, 5, 6, 12], the regulatory body or other competent authority should consider adopting a reference level below 1000 Bq/m^3 for radon at workplaces.
-Aspects of prevailing social and economic circumstances are still to be taken into account.
+In view of recent re-evaluations of the health risk from radon by ICRP and UNSCEAR [4, 5, 6, 12], the regulatory body or other competent authority should consider adopting a reference level below 1000 Bq/m3 for radon in the workplace.

 3.39.
-The regulatory body or other competent authority may also consider setting reference levels lower than 1000 Bq/m^3 for special buildings, such as schools, kindergartens, orphanages, places of detention and hospitals for the protection of members of the public.
-In this case, in accordance with Requirement 50 of GSR Part 3 [2] for public exposure due to radon indoors in buildings with high occupancy, the regulatory body or other competent authority should apply a reference level not exceeding 300 Bq/m^3 .
+The regulatory body or other competent authority may also consider setting reference levels lower than $1000Bq/m^3$ for special workplaces, such as schools, kindergartens, orphanages, places of detention and hospitals for the protection of members of the public.
+In this case, in accordance with Requirement 50 of GSR Part 3 [2] for public exposure due to radon indoors in buildings with high occupancy, the regulatory body or other competent authority should apply a reference level not exceeding 300 Bq/m3.